Skip to main content

 Grilled Aubergina, Asparagus, Pine nuts and Parmesan (Php280)

 Following the light salads, we dove into the Crispy French Thin Tarts.
-These are similar to a pizza except it uses puff pastry.
+This dish is similar to a pizza except it uses puff pastry.
 Yassss!!!
 Puff pastry is life!
 Both versions that we had were full of unique flavors that went really well with the crispy and buttery crust.
 These might be my favorite parts of the meal.

 Swiss Gruyère, Onion and Sour Cream (Php370)